Call for Abstract

 - Track 3-1Food safety regulatory affair

-- Track 3-7Foodomics approaches in food safety
+- Track 3-2Challenges to food hygiene and safety

-- Track 3-8Advances in food management
+- Track 3-4Advances in food management

-- Track 3-10Challenges to food hygiene & safety
+- Track 3-5Foodomics approaches in food safety

 Business and organizations that produce, manage, regulate, and distribute food and beverages comprise the food and beverage production industry.
 As a fundamental human need, food and beverages always have played a central part in our lives.
 Our ancestors lived or died according to their ability to grow food, hunt for food, or fight for food.
 People have always sought out new sources of food.
 Throughout history people have identified the plants, insects, fungi, and animals in their region capable of sustaining them.
 In time, agrarian cultures were able to trade or sell their surplus food supplies for other goods and services, and food became an important part of the commerce of a society.
 As societies came into contact with each other, they also learned of different types of foods available in different parts of the world.
+The aim of organizing the food conferences, food meetings, food events is to provide exposure to technologies, government / institutional assistance, increase international tie-ups and to provide knowledge about recent trends in Food & beverages Sector though this food conference.

-- Track 4-1Food Beverages Production
+- Track 4-1Food beverages production

 - Track 4-2Coffee cocoa and tea